leroythelegend/ris-f12021/README.md

 risf1 20777
 ```

-Then loadup the CSV file in you favorite Plotting software, For Example using [PlotJuggler](https://github.com/facontidavide/PlotJuggler)
+Then loadup the CSV file in you favorite Plotting software.

 ![Plotjuggler example](/images/tyresurfacetemp.png)